Overview: The Soundstream Stealth-series amplifiers pack a

 High-Level Input: If you're connecting the amplifier to a

 factory head unit, or a unit that does not have preamp outputs, you should use

 the amp's high-level input.
-Splice two of the source unit's speaker wires to the
+Splice the source unit's speaker wires to the two

-High-Level Input harness and plug it into the amp's Molex connector.
+High-Level Input harnesses and plug them into the amp's Molex connectors.

-Low-Level Input: The amp's Low-Level input harness has two
+Low-Level Input: The amp's two Low-Level input harness each

-female RCA connectors that will accept the plugs of an RCA patch cable from the
+have two female RCA connectors that will accept the plugs of an RCA patch cable

 Speaker Outputs: The amp features a speaker output harness